Temasys/SkylinkCC/README.md

 #### demo

-Some demos to help with the development
+Some demos to help with the development.
+You may access a simple demo called `app` from `http://localhost:8028/demo/app/{agent|client}.html`.

 #### doc